Jim Hacker: Other media

-In a radio broadcast spoof of Yes Minister performed by both Eddington and Nigel Hawthorne, both of whom played their respective parts from the show, Hacker is a Minister in the government of the day, that of Margaret Thatcher, who also played herself as Prime Minister.
+In a radio broadcast spoof of Yes Minister performed by both Eddington and Nigel Hawthorne, both of whom played their respective parts from the show, Hacker is a Minister in the government of the day, that of Margaret Thatcher, who also played herself as prime minister.
 In the sketch, she asks that Hacker and Sir Humphrey abolish economists.

 In the 2010 stage production of Yes, Prime Minister, the role was played by David Haig; Graham Seed took the role in a touring production of the play.
+Set contemporaneously in the 2010s, Hacker is Prime Minister at the head of a coalition government.

+In the 2013 revival series, Hacker is also played by David Haig.